Pyodin/az-sh-kubernetes-agent/README.md

 - Create a deployment for the agent in Kubernetes
 - Scale the agent deployment using [KEDA](https://keda.sh/), a Kubernetes-based event-driven autoscaler

+## Plan
+- [x] Create a Docker image for the agent
+- [x] Create a deployment for the agent in Kubernetes
+- [x] Configure Azure DevOps to use the agent on Kubernetes
+- [x] Scale the agent deployment using KEDA

 ## Prerequisites
 - Azure DevOps organization
 - Azure DevOps project